Four Olds: Terminology

 The term "Four Olds" first appeared on 1 June 1966, in Chen Boda's People's Daily editorial, "Sweep Away All Cow Demons and Snake Spirits", where the Old Things were described as anti-proletarian, "fostered by the exploiting classes, [and to] have poisoned the minds of the people for thousands of years".
 However, which customs, cultures, habits, and ideas specifically constituted the "Four Olds" were never clearly defined.

 On 8 August, the Central Committee of the Chinese Communist Party used the term at its 8th National Congress.
 The term was endorsed on 18 August by Lin Biao at a mass rally, and from there it spread to Red Flag magazine, as well as to Red Guard publications.
+During this time, changes associated with the destruction of the Four Olds included: renaming places and people with "revolutionary names", destruction of historical and religious sites and texts, and the arrest of clergy.

 Calls to destroy the "Four Olds" usually did not appear in isolation, but were contrasted with the hope of building the "Four News" (new customs, new culture, new habits, new ideas).
 Newborn socialist things were said to struggle against the Four Olds.
 The idea that Chinese culture was responsible for China's economic backwardness and needed to be reformed had some precedent in the May Fourth Movement (1919), and was also encouraged by colonial authorities during the Second Sino-Japanese War.